toleabivol/proxbi/README.md

 - same game and version running actively (someone is playing it stressing the GPU at max possibility) on 2 VMs in parallel (at the same time)
 - maximum graphic quality in game settings
 - FHD / 1080p
+- One Monitor per thin client
+- Where you see host and client metric it means that host is the server and client is the thin client.
+For FPS you just take the lowest value from these 2 as that is the bottleneck.

 One VM summary/load during the game tests, hour (maximum):
 ![proxmox-VM-summary-games-test.png](assets/img/proxmox-VM-summary-games-test.png)